-- If only one Trade Union of workers registered in an Industrial Establishment then the employer of such Industrial Establishment shall recognize such Trade Union as the sole negotiating union of the workers.
+- Where only one Trade Union of workers is registered in an industrial establishment then the employer of such industrial establishment shall recognize such Trade Union as the sole negotiating union of the workers.

-- If more than one Trade Union of registered workers in an Industrial Establishment then at least fifty-one percent or more of workers on the muster roll of that Industrial Establishment will be recognized as the sole negotiating union by the employer.
+- In case of more than one Trade Union of registered workers in an Industrial Establishment then at least fifty-one per cent or more of workers on the muster roll of that Industrial Establishment will be recognized as the sole negotiating union by the employer.

 GRIEVANCE REDRESSAL COMMITTEE

-Industrial Establishment having 20 or more workers shall constitute one or more Grievance Redressal Committees with the maximum 10 members for resolution of disputes arising out of individual grievances.
+An Industrial Establishment having 20 or more workers shall constitute one or more Grievance Redressal Committees with a maximum of 10 members for resolution of disputes arising out of individual grievances.

-Industrial Establishment having or employed 300 or more workers on any day of during the period of 12 months, must prepare the standing orders on the following matters:
+Industrial Establishment having or employed 300 or more workers on any day during 12 months, must prepare the standing orders on the following matters: